GinaSierra/Lidar_Obstacle_Detection/README.md

 # Lidar Obstacle Detection

-This project is focused on the detection of other cars on the road using raw lidar data a self-driving car.
+This project is focused on the detection of other cars on the road using raw lidar data from a self-driving car.
+Filtering, segmentation, and clustering of point cloud data were performed to detect obstacles.

 <img src="media/ObstacleDetectionFPS.gif" width="700" height="400" />